Ena Mori

 Ena Patricia Mori Villa, known by her stage name Ena Mori (stylized in lowercase), is a Filipino-Japanese singer-songwriter and musician.
 Born in Japan, she moved to the Philippines to finish her senior highschool education in Las Piñas, Philippines.
-She studied Music Production in De La Salle-College of Saint Benilde from 2015-2019.
+She studied Music Production in De La Salle–College of Saint Benilde from 2015 to 2019.
 She started pursuing her solo musical career in 2018, before launching her self-titled EP in 2020 and her debut album Don't Blame the Wild One! in 2022.

 Early years

 Villa was born and raised in the suburb of Tokyo, Japan to a Filipino father and a Japanese mother.
-She later moved to the Philippines to finish highschool and college education.
+She later moved to the Philippines to finish high school and college education.
 She is the eldest of the two siblings.
 In her early years, she played classic piano and spent her time playing synthesizers as her habit.